-- Challenging and intensive language instruction with many outside activities, including cultural events, conversation partners, volunteer work, and more!
+- Challenging and intensive language instruction with many outside activities, including weekly social and cultural events, conversation partners, discussion groups,and more!

-- Pittsburgh is known for its high quality of life, safety, and friendliness and has been voted “America’s Most Livable City
+- The City of Pittsburgh is known for its high quality of life, safety, and friendliness, and has been voted “America’s Most Livable City”

 - About the ESL Program

 - Established in 1964, the English Language Institute (ELI) in the Department of Linguistics at the University of Pittsburgh provides language and cultural studies to students interested in improving their English ability for academic, professional, or personal success.
 The ELI offers an intensive English program (IEP), as well as language support courses, and short summer programs.
 TOEFL testing is available on campus; IELTS testing is available nearby.

 The ELI believes students learn English faster when they are actively using the language.
 For this reason, a special activities coordinator organizes weekly events such as picnics, parties, skiing, ice skating, sightseeing tours, movies, conversation hours, and trips to other cities.
 In addition, ELI students are part of the University of Pittsburgh and can join student organizations on campus, participate in student activities sponsored by the University, and access all recreational facilities, fitness center, and libraries on campus.

 The ELI’s Intensive English Program is fully accredited by the CEA (The Commission on English Language Program Accreditation), meeting the highest standards of excellence for English language programs in the US.
 In addition, the ELI is a proud member of UCIEP (University and College Intensive English Programs), an independent consortium of university and college-administered intensive English Programs in the United States, and EnglishUSA (The American Association of Intensive English Programs) which promotes professional standards and quality instruction in intensive English programs.